 |Rest of the world||City, Country||Geneva, Switzerland:|

 This extract from an assignment should clarify some issues around incorporating citations in your text.
-You can hover over each of them and get a bit of explanation.
+You can hover/tap over each of them to get an explanation.
 Please note you do not have to bold the citations in your assignments.

 BERKENKOTTER, C. and HUCKIN, T., 2014.
 Genre knowledge in disciplinary communication.
 Hillsdale, NJ: Lawrence Erlbaum Associates.